Tired of Reading? Please listen to the blog

 All college credits must be transferred from a medical school that is either:

 - Situated in the United States or Canada or listed in the World Directory as meeting ECFMG eligibility requirements;

 - Credits are given to courses that were passed at the medical school at which the course was taken; or

 - Credits may only be transferred from one medical school to the medical school, which awards the final degree.

 Why Consider Transferring to Texila American University?

 Texila American University (TAU) is the best among the universities that accept transfer students.
-This acclaimed medical university in Guyana has, over the years, proven to have a positive and beneficial impact academically on its students, as can be seen through their performance that has given them golden opportunities after graduating from campus.
+This acclaimed medical university in Guyana has, over the years, proven to have a positive and beneficial impact academically on its students, as can be seen through their performance has given them golden opportunities after graduating from campus.
 Students can thrive in any medical situation across the world.
 TAU plays an integral role in establishing high-quality education and creating some of the world’s finest physicians.